PETA Actually Asks People To Stop Using ‘Anti-Animal Language’ And The Internet Trolls Them Mercilessly

 PETA is always looking to protect animals and keep the human race from abusing them or treating them with lack of respect.
 The group known as the People for the Ethical Treatment of Animals have picketed numerous places around the world in order to get fair treatment for all creatures.
-Now, they have asked the world to stop using “anti-animal language,” but it has only brought about ridicule and Internet trolls.
+Now, they have asked the world to stop using “anti-animal language,” but it has only brought about ridicule and internet trolls.

 On Tuesday, PETA sent out a tweet asking people to stop using anti-animal language because “words matter.”
 They brought up the fact that as time moves on, social justice evolves and the language ends up evolving with it, but people need to learn how to accept that.